Energy Efficient Widcombe is largely a volunteer group within the Widcombe Association, working with other local volunteer and professional groups.

 - Put leaflets through letter boxes describing that we offer and to warn of a visit

 - Visited homes and offered: Home Energy Check (an energy audit on your house)

 - Attended several events including Love Bath, Day for Older People at St Micheal’s Church

-- Organised an Energy Day at Widcombe Infant School
+- Organised Energy workshops at Widcombe Junior and Infant School

 - Run a series of workshops all about draughtproofing, saving money on energy bills and making an older home more energy efficient

 Loan of an electricity monitor

 Information on Services and Grants

 - We have identified older people at risk from the cold and directed them to services.

 - We’ve customised the offers to suit older people, students, and by type of house.